earthly/website/blog/_posts/2021-04-01-understanding-bash.md

 ## Conclusion

 At this point, you should be ready to venture into the exciting world of bash scripting.
 You've learned about common shebangs, what `set` does, and how it can improve the error handling of your scripts, as well as understanding some general pitfalls developers run into with bash.

-'
-You can now go ahead and automate those annoying commands you’ve been typing out every day.
+So go ahead and automate those annoying commands you’ve been typing out every day.
 Tired of manually going into your browser and finding the git repo you're working on?
 Make a script to parse the remote git URL and open it automatically.
 Maybe you have to rename a bunch of files.
 Make a script that can loop through them and rename them.
 The world is your oyster.